roehr-lab/SFast-Singlet-Fission-adiabatic-basis-screening/README.rst

  * *non-adiabatic* model |T_RP|^2 = |<S*|grad|TT*>|^2, where S* and TT* are adiabatic states
    which have mostly exciton and biexciton character, respectively (see [Doping]_).

-The wavefunctions contain by 4 electrons in the 4 frontier orbitals, which are the HOMOs and LUMOs on each monomer.
+The wavefunctions contain 4 electrons in the 4 frontier orbitals, which are the HOMOs and LUMOs on each monomer.
 The molecular orbitals of the monomer and their interactions are computed using the semiempirical AM1 method as implemented in the [PYSEQM]_ package.
 The derivatives needed to evaluated the non-adiabatic coupling vector are computed by automatic differentiation.